 Staying in Guwahati Assam

-Guwahati tourism offers several private hotels ranging from luxury to budget-friendly ones.
+Guwahati tourism and Travel offers several private hotels ranging from luxury to budget-friendly ones.
 Fish is a major delicacy in Assam and one can savour mouthwatering curries in and around Paltan Bazar at cheap rates.
 There are excellent accommodation facilities in and around Guwahati in Assam.

-Sightseeing in Guwahati Assam
+Sightseeing City Tour in Guwahati Assam

 Above Kamakhya is another small temple, Bhubaneshwari, from where one can have a bird's eye view of the Guwahati.

-The Shiva temple of Umananda, reached by motor boats and public ferries from Umananda Ghat, stands on an island in the middle of the Brahmaputra.
+The Shiva temple of Umananda,reached by motor boats and public ferries from Umananda Ghat, stands on an island in the middle of the Brahmaputra.

 Atop a hill in east Guwahati is the Navagraha temple - the "temple of nine planets," - an ancient seat of astrology and astronomy.
 Housed in a red beehive-shaped dome, the central lingam is encircled by further nine representing the planets (graha) - Sun (Surya, Ravi), Moon (Chandra, Soma), Mercury (Buddh), Venus (Sukra), Mars (Mangal), Jupiter (Brhaspati) and Saturn (Sani).
 Two more were added, Rahu and Ketu, the dragon's head and the dragon's tail, or the ascending and descending nodes of the moon.

 At a distance of 12 km from the railway station is the Vashistha Ashram (the abode of sage Vashistha), an interesting old shrine, with plenty of greenness and three beautiful streams, Lalita, Kanta and Sandhya.
-Several other temples like the Ugratara temple, famous for its golden idol and buffalo sacrifices, are also spread across the city.
+Several other temples can be visited like the Ugratara temple, famous for its golden idol and buffalo sacrifices, are also spread across the city.

 One must visit the Guwahati Zoo during Guwahati tourism, which is the largest natural zoo of the country.

-Some Important Destinations near to Guwahati City
+Some Important Destinations near Guwahati City

 Guwahati Assam is divided into two parts by the river (Brahmaputra).
 North Guwahati is almost a separate town.
 One can visit it via the Saraighat Bridge or by the ferries that ply on the river.
-The nearest major city is Kolkata (1182 km), while the capitals of the other northeastern states are at distances varying from 110 km to 650 km
+The nearest travel city is Kolkata (1182 km), while the capitals of the other northeastern states are at distances varying from 110 km to 650 km